patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/StaleDataWarning/StaleDataWarning.md

 ### Stale data warning with customized props

 Instead of sharing details in a tooltip, you can place a short message beside the icon.
-You can still utilize all properties of the [Tooltip component](/components/tooltip), with the exception of `content`.
+You can still utilize all properties of the [tooltip component](/components/tooltip), with the exception of `content`.

 ```js file="./StaleDataWarningCustomExample.tsx"